Regulating Canada's Geological Repositories

-- The Government of Canada’s 1996 Policy Framework for Radioactive Waste provides the national context for radioactive waste management and a set of principles to ensure that this management of radioactive waste is carried out in a safe, environmentally sound manner.
+- The Government of Canada’s 1996 Policy Framework for Radioactive Waste provides the national context for radioactive waste management, along with a set of principles to ensure that this management of radioactive waste is carried out in a safe, environmentally sound manner.

-- Radioactive waste is defined as any material (liquid, gaseous or solid) that contains a radioactive nuclear substance that the owner has no foreseen use for and that is determined to be a waste product.
+- Radioactive waste is defined as any material (liquid, gaseous or solid) that contains a radioactive nuclear substance for which the owner has no foreseen use and which is determined to be a waste product.

-- The Government of Canada and the nuclear industry are developing solutions for long-term radioactive waste management that protects the health, safety and security of persons and the environment.
+- The Government of Canada and the nuclear industry are developing long-term radioactive waste management solutions that protect the health, safety and security of persons and the environment.

 In this Fact Sheet

 - Ontario Power Generation’s proposed Deep Geologic Repository

 - The Nuclear Waste Management Organization’s plan for a deep geologic repository